shahriar-math1364/data-science-/Project1/Readme.md

 - [License](#license)

 ## Data
-The dataset consists of various features of used cars, such as make, model, year, mileage, and more.
-These attributes serve as inputs for the model to predict the price of the vehicles.
  Here's an outline of the main project components:

 ## Installation